 The farm theme can be extended for use by older students by incorporating links and resources suitable for the upper grades.
 Lessons can be selected or created for topics related to agriculture, botany, agribusiness, and so forth.

 The following screenshot features a Nodes project with a physics theme, focusing on Newton laws.
 The project, like the others, was designed as a multi-session instructional unit that focuses on group work.
-There are links to physics-related videos about skateboards, fidget spinners, as well as instructional videos from the Khan Academy.
+There are links to physics-related videos about skateboards, fidget spinners, as well as instructional videos.
 The project can be used with other Snowflake MultiTeach apps.

 In the screenshot below, the YouTube video about the physics of space battles is featured in the top right zone.
 Students watch the video and then discuss what they’ve learned using the Spinner lesson.
 In the lower-left zone, students can discuss each scientist and their contribution to the field of physics as they move their pictures to corresponding placeholders.